Applications are now closed.

 *Please note staff positions are only open to current undergraduate students on the UW Seattle UW campus for duration of the year you are applying to be on staff (if you are on a study abroad during this period of time, you will be unable to fulfill all of your job requirements, and are therefore ineligible to apply for a staff position).

-**EDIT: Due to spring quarter being online, training will also occur online.
+**While UW classes are still online, meetings and events will also occur online.
 While no in-person events will be happening, as a team we are continuing the production of the journal and want to encourage interns to join in to learn about the process via video calling.

 - Assists in managing email, website, and social media